Julius von Haast: Exploring New Zealand

-Hochstetter's report on the Drury coalfield was well received and he was formally asked to conduct geological surveys of New Zealand.
+Hochstetter's report on the Drury coalfield was well received and he was formally asked to conduct geological surveys of Auckland and later Nelson Province.
 His work with the Novara expedition largely complete, he agreed to stay on in New Zealand for six months, although the Austrian government would pay his salary.
-Hochstetter, assisted by Haast, spent the first two months on geological expeditions in the immediate area around Auckland, for the most part examining extinct volcanic cones and a multitude of historic points of eruption.
+Hochstetter, sometimes assisted by Haast, spent the first two months on geological expeditions in the immediate area around Auckland, for the most part examining extinct volcanic cones and a multitude of historic points of eruption.
 Hochstetter then turned his attention south, towards the Waikato area, and requested Haast join him.
 The Waikato, apart from a few roads and trails, was largely unknown—the expedition, which left Auckland on 7 March 1859, had to make its own maps on the journey south.
 In three months they travelled as far as Lake Taupō and also went as far west as Kāwhia Harbour and as far east as Maketu in the Bay of Plenty.
 Arriving back in Auckland on 24 May 1859, the party, which included a photographer, had covered 1000 kilometres.
 Numerous collected samples, sketches and photographs taken on the journey added to the scientific knowledge of the area.
 It was revealed to the citizens of Auckland during a well attended public lecture delivered by Hochstetter on 24 June.

 At the end of their journey south Hochstetter had told a reporter from the New Zealander that Haast had collected a great variety of statistical information to send home to Germany.
 It is likely however that Haast's main focus was on geography and geology.
 As Hochstetter adapted his technique in the study of a new country under adverse conditions, he later referred to Haast as his enthusiastic assistant, who not only helped but pushed him forward.
 At the same time Haast learnt a great deal from Hochstetter's great expertise.